Meet with a member of our medical team and determine the right procedure to help achieve your goals.

 Some patients may be prone to forming keloid (red or raised) or hypertrophic (dark in color) scars.
 Let your surgeon know if you are aware of a tendency toward abnormal or highly visible scarring.

 Male breast reduction surgery can be a highly effective option for addressing overdeveloped male breasts.
-The results are usually rewarding and permanent, though they can be reversed with weight gain, use of certain drugs or hormonal imbalances.
+The results are usually lasting and rewarding, though they can be reversed with weight gain, use of certain drugs or hormonal imbalances.

 Time off work will vary with the patient, extent of the procedure and the nature of the job.
 More complex cases or jobs that require heavy lifting can result in more time needed off work.
 Some men return to work in three days, while others can take two or three weeks.
 Your surgeon will monitor your progress and advise you according to your specific circumstances.